County of Barcelona: Independence

 During the 10th century, the counts of Barcelona strengthened their political authority and further distanced themselves from Frankish influence.
 In 985 Barcelona, then ruled by Borrell II, was attacked and burned by Muslims, led by Almanzor.
 The count took refuge in the Montserrat mountains, awaiting help from the Frankish king, which never arrived, resulting in resentment.
 In 988, the reign of the Carolingian dynasty ended and was replaced by the Capetian dynasty.
 Borrell II was required to swear allegiance to the new Frankish king, but there is no evidence that the count acceded to the call, as the Frankish king had to go north to resolve a conflict.
 This has been interpreted as the starting point of effective independence of the county.
 The relinquishment of any possible French claim of feudal overlordship was obtained by James I in the Treaty of Corbeil (1258).

 Subsequently, the County of Barcelona grew in importance and expanded its territory with successive counts.
 It took over other Hispanic counties and expanded slowly towards the south as a result of battles against al-Andalus and the repopulation of areas such as Tarragona and the surrounding countryside.

 Borrell II's reign was followed by that of his great-grandson Ramon Berenguer I. His grandmother was the forceful Ermesinde of Carcassonne.
 During the regency of Ermessinde (1018-1044) the disintegration of central power due to Feudal revolution was evident.
 Ramon Berenguer I reinforced the county's power by subjecting the rebellious Penedès nobles led by Mir Geribert, partnering with the counts of Urgell and Pallars, acquiring the counties of Carcassonne and Rasez, charging pariahs from the Zaragoza and Lleida kingdoms, and renewing the legislative framework of the County to allow for the introduction of the Usages of Barcelona.
-These were a set of feudal rules and customs that would increase in subsequent years, and they will be the basis of the Catalan constitutions from the 13th century onwards.
+These were a set of feudal rules and customs that would increase in subsequent years, and they will be the basis of the Constitutons of Catalonia from the 13th century onwards.
 In his will he decided not to divide the territories again, but he transferred unified rule to his twin sons, Ramon Berenguer II and Berenguer Ramon II.

 After a crisis provoked by the murder of Ramon Berenguer II and accusations of fratricide against his brother, who died in the First Crusade, his son and heir, Ramon Berenguer III, was able to consolidate and expand the boundaries of the county.
 He conquered part of the County of Empúries and, leading a wide coalition, also attempted to conquer Mallorca, but had to abandon it because of the advance of the Almoravids troops on the peninsula.
 He also received, by inheritance, the Besalú and Cerdanya counties, gradually forming a territory very similar to what was once Old Catalonia.
 He also moved towards Lleida and repopulated border areas such as the city of Tarragona, effectively restoring it as the episcopal see.
 He also extended his trans-Pyrenean reign by incorporating Provence county through his marriage to Countess Dolça in 1112.